tobinbradley/dirt-simple-postgis-http-api/README.md

 ### Database

 Your Postgres login will need select rights to any tables or views it should be able to access, **as well as the `geometry_columns` view**.
-For security, it should _only_ have read rights to anything in the database, unless you plan to specifically add a route that writes to a table.
+For security, it should _only_ have select rights unless you plan to specifically add a route that writes to a table.

-Dirt uses connection pooling to Postgres, minimizing database connections.
+Dirt uses connection pooling, minimizing database connections.

 ### Mapbox vector tiles

-The `mvt` route serves up Mapbox Vector Tiles.
-The layer name in the return protobuf will be the same as the table name passed as input.
+The `mvt` route serves Mapbox Vector Tiles.
+The layer name in the returned protobuf will be the same as the table name passed as input.
 Here's an example of using both `geojson` and `mvt` routes with Mapbox GL JS.

 ```javascript
 map.on('load', function() {